By Ken Zurski

 And as charming as an eel,

-The tune is instantly recognizable, clever and unmistakably Dr. Seuss.
+The song is instantly recognizable, charming and vintage Dr. Seuss.
+The songwriter.